TomerElal/Introduction-to-Data-Science-Final-Project/README.md

 ## Data Processing

 The following preprocessing steps are performed on the extracted data:
-1. **Normalization:** Numeric features are scaled for consistency.
-2. **Encoding Dummies:** Categorical features are converted to dummy variables.
+1. **Encoding Dummies:** Categorical features are converted to dummy variables such as 'MainSubject', 'MainFeeling', 'HasImage' and 'HasVideo'.
-3. **Text Processing:** The text is cleaned and tokenized
+2. **Text Processing:** The text is cleaned and tokenized
+3. **PostRating generate column:** generated with the evaluation method that will be mention below a new column for the PostRating value for each post.
+We then processed each row to a corresponding bucket of score between 100 buckets.

 ## Evaluation of Post Virality